Robot Fetish

 Psychology

 Proposed accounts highlight cultural exposure to science fiction, the appeal of an idealised and fully controllable partner, and overlap with transformation and agency-themed fantasies.
 De Fren's reading reframes the interest as play with the boundary between person and object rather than mere attraction to hardware.
-It also shares conceptual territory with object sexuality and the statue/doll cluster, though robot fetishism is distinguished by its emphasis on simulated animacy: a partner that moves, speaks, and responds.
+It also shares conceptual territory with object sexuality and the statue and doll cluster, though robot fetishism is distinguished by its emphasis on simulated animacy: a partner that moves, speaks, and responds.
 Formal empirical research is sparse, and most understanding comes from community self-description rather than clinical study; it is not recognised as a distinct paraphilia in DSM-5-TR or ICD-11.

 Prevalence & culture